Two students in a Francis Drake standard en suite room

 Plymouth is my insurance choice – can I still apply for accommodation?

-In order to book a room in one of our six University-managed Halls of Residence, Plymouth must be your firm first choice on UCAS.
+In order to book a room in our University-managed accommodation, Plymouth must be your firm first choice on UCAS.
 If you make Plymouth your insurance choice, you won't be able to make a booking for our halls.

 I'm a mature student.
 Can I stay in halls?